Zedran/neng/README.md

 * 2000 adverbs

 Original WordNet lists have been thoroughly vetted.
 I have strived to remove any words that are offensive, too specific (chemistry, medicine) or relate to topics that are considered sensitive, controversial or fear-inducing.
 However, I am not native English speaker and the database is quite large, so it is likely I have missed something.
 If you find any unsuitable words, I will be happy to hear from you.

+If the embedded database does not meet your requirements, you can provide neng with your own word lists.
+To ensure the accuracy of transformations, I recommend that your custom vocabulary remains a subset of the embedded one.

 ## Attributions